StrattonCh/msocc/README.md

       ..$ z.vec: int [1:200] 0 0 0 0 0 0 0 0 0 0 ...
       ..$ alpha: num [1:2, 1] 1 1

-To generate `theta` as a function of covariates, we specify the data.frame, model, and parameters needed to compute theta, defined as `theta = exp(W %*% alpha) / (1 = exp(W %*% alpha))`.
+To generate `theta` as a function of covariates, we specify the data frame, model, and parameters needed to compute theta, defined as `theta = exp(W %*% alpha) / (1 + exp(W %*% alpha))`.
 Next, we fit the model and provide the first six rows of a numerical summary of it.

 ``` r
 mod <- msocc_mod(wide_data = sim$resp,